JayStoll/jaystoll.github.io/content/devlog/beacon/development-continues.md

 image: "/images/development-continues/settings-screenshot.png"
 ---

 After my last post I became more motivated than ever to continue working on this project.
 The focus of this "sprint" so to speak is to clean up the UI as well as add some accessibility features in allowing the user to map their own controls and a few bug fixes along the way.
 While this update isn't as long or as glamorous as the first one, progress is progress.
+As always link the the game can be found [here](https://jrocg.itch.io/beacon)

 ### Bug fixes
 Bugs happen, and the major bug that I discovered was that settings did not load unless you opened the settings menu.
 I was tipped off to this issue when I saved my settings to use fullscreen and the next time I opened the game, it was not in full screen.